zachholcomb/adopt_dont_shop_2001/README.md

 As a visitor
 When I visit a pet show page
-Then I see a link to delete the pet
+Then I see a link to delete the pet "Delete Pet"
 When I click the link
 Then a 'DELETE' request is sent to '/pets/:id', the pet is deleted,